nyaruka/gojunebug/README.md

 This is a proof of concept of using golang for an SMPP gateway like Kannel.
 It doesn't do much of anything yet, it is mostly for me learning Go.

 ## Running
 First update junebug.conf to have the appropriate settings.
-Specifically make sure all the revelant directories exit.
+Specifically make sure all the relevant directories exist.

 ```bash
 % export GOPATH=`pwd`